 Make shallow diagonal slashes in the chicken pieces and keep aside.

-Mix the tandoori masala with the yogurt, 2 tbsp. cooking oil, garlic paste and salt to taste to make a smooth paste.
+Mix the tandoori masala with the yogurt, two tablespoons cooking oil, garlic and salt to taste to make a smooth paste.

 Smear this paste all over the chicken pieces, ensuring you rub it well into the slashes you made earlier and that the pieces are well coated.

 Put all the pieces and marinade into a deep bowl and cover.
 Refrigerate and allow to marinate for 12 to 18 hours.

 Preheat grill to medium.
 Put the chicken on it and quickly sear (sealing in juices) on both sides.
 Allow to brown on both sides, brushing cooking oil on as necessary.

 Once browned, reduce heat and cover the grill.
 Cook till the chicken is tender.
 (Do not overcook or the chicken will dry out.)